 Sheri’s areas of expertise include the following:

 Sheri approaches her clients with compassion, warmth, and kindness.
-She is available to meet with you on Wednesdays at the Sheboygan office from 2 PM- 6 PM, Thursdays from 4:30 to 6:30 in Plymouth and Saturdays in Plymouth from 8 AM- 4 PM.
+She is available to meet with you on Mondays at the Sheboygan office from 2 PM- 6 PM, Tuesdays in Plymouth from 4:30 to 6:30 in Plymouth and Saturdays in Plymouth from 8 AM- 4 PM.